ocaml/RFCs/rfcs/ocamlib.md

 * Compilation phase. `ocamlc -c -lib MYLIB src.ml`.
 The repeatable and ordered `-lib MYLIB` option resolves `MYLIB` in `OCAMLPATH` and adds its library directory to includes.
 Errors if `MYLIB` does not resolve to an existing library.
+Type checking does not need to access library archives.
 * Link phase. `ocamlc -o a.out -lib MYLIB`.
 The repeatable and ordered `-lib MYLIB` resolves `MYLIB` in `OCAMLPATH` and adds its `lib.cma` file to the link sequence.
 It then consults the `lib_requires` field